 It is difficult to try and prepare for this interview since it is MMI style.
 It is closed file so you will not be asked specific questions regarding your application.

-Applicants were positively impressed by the cost-free nature of Kira, the strong clinical experience, friendly and thorough interviewers, small class sizes, updated facilities, external rotations, and the warm and friendly faculty.
-Additionally, they appreciated the new Oral Health Center, enthusiastic students, and charming campus atmosphere.
+Applicants were positively impressed by the lack of cost with Kira, the facilities and clinical experience offered, the friendliness and thoroughness of interviewers, small class sizes and strong clinical experiences, updated resources, external rotations, and the warm and friendly faculty.
+The enthusiasm of students, the charming campus, and the new Oral Health Center were also mentioned as positive aspects.

 Everyone was very nice.
 The students who gave the interview were very thorough and willing to answer any questions.
 All of the interviewers helped to make it a good experience and tried to make us as comfortable as possible.
 The professors were all willing to stop and give us a minute of their time .
 They also provided a goodie bag with helpful information, a water bottle, and other things with the school logo.
 They also gave us paper and a clipboard to write responses down during out prep time.